lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 - click Add Webhook
 - type in `https://api.lamp.io/webhooks/github/app-XXXXX` using your app ID
 - chose the application/json content type from the pulldown
-- paste in the secret from from your clipbaord
+- paste in the secret from from your clipboard
 - click Add webhook
 - verify its green